RedWared/SuperCCompiler/README.md

 # Super C Compiler
-A program for compile C to super nintendo
+ A program to compile C code for Super Nintendo